ProSasha6738/MCClassrock-Launcher/README.md

 Ninecraft with 0.11.1 uploaded by Opticraft

 About MCClassrock:
-There are two MCClassrock Launcher variants - Console version (as main version) and UI-version.
+There are two MCClassrock Launcher variants - Terminal Edition and UI edition.

+A main version of MCClassrock is UI-version (UI edition)

 Requirements:
 Only Windows (MCClassrock not tested on Windows 7-8)